 Residents Maintain Autonomy

-In Bryant Health and Rehabilitation Center, 17.3% Percentage of Patients
+In Bryant Health and Rehabilitation Center, 15.46% of Patients

 Ability to Keep Residents Mobile

-In Bryant Health and Rehabilitation Center, 23.05% Percentage of Residents
+In Bryant Health and Rehabilitation Center, 12.45% of Residents

 Short-term Care: Rehospitalizations

-In Bryant Health and Rehabilitation Center, 23.05 Percentage of Residents Rehospitalized
+In Bryant Health and Rehabilitation Center, 12.45% of Residents Rehospitalized

-This indicates the number of rehospitalizations per 1,000 days of short-term care.
-There is usually a correlation between staying out of the hospital and the quality of rehabilitation services.
+This indicates the number of times residents are rehospitalized per 1,000 days of short-term care.
+There is usually a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits

-In Bryant Health and Rehabilitation Center, 11.54 Percentage of Patients
+In Bryant Health and Rehabilitation Center, 13.49% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Bryant Health and Rehabilitation Center, 69.88% Percentage of Resident
+In Bryant Health and Rehabilitation Center, 77.94% of Resident

 - Bleckley Memorial HospitalCritical Access Hospitals 0.27 miles away145 Peacock Street Cochran Georgia 31014Government - Hospital District or Authority(478) 934-6211